SiaFoundation/web/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug

 A clear and concise description of what the bug is.

-If your bug is related to `renterd`, `hostd`, or `walletd` functionality (UI or daemon) please report the bug in the corresponding repository's issue tracker:
+If your bug is related to `renterd`, `hostd`, or `walletd` functionality (UI or daemon) do not report the bug here.
+Please report the bug in the software's main repository:

 - `renterd`: https://github.com/SiaFoundation/renterd/issues
 - `hostd`: https://github.com/SiaFoundation/hostd/issues